Software

 GG Macros

-The Gilbert Group Macros (GG Macros) were developed by Benjamin Gilbert (bgilbert@lbl.gov) with extensive interaction and feedback from Pupa Gilbert.
+The Gilbert Group Macros (GG Macros) were developed by Benjamin Gilbert (bgilbert@lbl.gov) and Pupa Gilbert (pupa@physics.wisc.edu).
 The GG Macros run on Mac and PC, are ready-to-use, free of charge, and are recommended to analyze synchrotron spectromicroscopy data, that is, images stacked as a function of photon energy, or polarization of the illuminating x-rays.

 3. Follow the instructions in the manual to place the macros in the correct folders on your computer.